Brodinlab/ME-CFS_study/README.md

 ## Figures
 ### Clinical response
 ### Spearman Correlation
+- ```spearman_corrmatrix.R``` uses cell abundance dataframe built from Grid that is sub-setted by active treatments for correlation
+- Option to re-order one matrix in accordance to the other for comparison purposes
 ### GO plots
+- Post GSEA, ```GO_plot.R``` extracts set of genes associated with GO terms to plot
+- Original counts used to calculate median expression and log2 ratio for active treatments (covariate)
+- Solely, significant features of MEM used
 ### Volcano MEM
+- ```Volcano_MEM_clean.R``` reads in generated MEM table built in ```MEM_clean.R``` to build volcano plots of features with significant ones highlighted and a top sub-set of them labeled
 ### Metabolomic data trend

 ## Setup